13 September 2021

 The initial COVID outbreak created a global shortage of face masks.
 Prices skyrocketed.

-People were paying prices like $4.00 for a paper mask that normally cost a few cents.
-Production rapidly increased and within a few months, supply again equaled demand and prices dropped to previous levels.
+People were paying prices like $1.00 for a paper mask that normally cost a few cents (and regulators were forced to step in).
+Production rapidly increased and within a few months; supply again equaled demand and prices dropped to previous levels.

 In some marketing theory, the concept of "problem solving" is discussed, every purchase decision is characterized as a "problem to be solved."
 Examples of problems the consumer is seeking to solve can be as simple as "I have run out of milk" to as complex as "I need to build a new office block."
 Thus, the value proposition (and therefore price a consumer is willing to pay) is a function of...